nadaahmed2001/firebase-image-crud/README.md

 6. Click on the "Retrieve Images" button to view the uploaded images associated with your ID.

+7. Click on the "Delete User" button to delete all images and data associated with the entered ID.

 ## Configuration

 Before running the application, ensure you have set up Firebase in your project: